Redefining Men’s Ministry

 • Pursuit – stepping into concrete means of grace: prayer, Scripture, confession, brotherhood

-Digital tools then scaffold these rhytms—daily prompts, check-ins, and reminders that help men stay in the fight instead of drifting.
+Digital tools then scaffold these rhythms—daily prompts, check-ins, and reminders that help men stay in the fight instead of drifting.

 3.3 Masculinity & the Formation of Manhood